1955 FJ Holden Ute – Bangers From A Banger

 set up and put away and, just as importantly, the ute still needed to look original to the untrained eye.

-In actual fact, the FJ Holden was in fairly tidy original condition, albeit a little worn, providing Mike and his team with a good base to work from.
+In actual fact, the FJ Holden was in fairly tidy original condition, albeit a little worn, providing The Surgery’s team with a good base to work from.
 The first step was to completely strip all the mechanicals, interior, engine, gearbox, suspension and electrics out of the ute so that design work, mechanicamodificationsns engineering, upgrades and over- hauls could be carried out.

 The next step was to test t the entire new drivetrain that included a fully reconditioned 3.3-litre (202ci) Holden engine with a modified sump and oil pick-up. e new engine also featured new standard 202 engine mounts, new heavy-duty 120-amp alternator and a Holden VK Commodore electronic pointless ignition distributor.
 A heavy-duty radiator with a thermostatic controlled electric fan was installed to take care of the cooling department.